 In most applications, the whole flower is used.
 It comes in the form of a pellet, tablet, gel or cream.
 Some things to keep in mind when administering Arnica or any homeopathic medicine; it’s not that same as administering a traditional medicine and it’s important to understand this.

-Use Only Pure Arnica Like This One From Boiron Which Also Comes in Cream or Gel
+Use Pure Arnica from Boiron Which Comes in Pellets, Cream or Gel

 *NOTE: Instructions and dosage below…

-1. MORE IS NOT BETTER and upping the amounts of pellets DOES NOT increase the dosage or do any good.
+1. MORE IS NOT BETTER and upping the amounts of pellets beyond the typical dosage DOES NOT increase the dosage like it does with traditional drugs.

 2. Dosage and dosage frequency is not determined by how much your dog weighs.
 It is determined by your dog’s symptoms, frequency of the symptoms and the category in which they fall (recent, seasonal, chronic).
 Typically 3 pellets are considered a dose, but this really depends on the dog’s condition and what the problem is.
-It can be anywhere between 1-3 pellets depending on the severity.
+A dose can be anywhere between 1-5 pellets depending on the severity.

 Dosage and Instructions